-While research on vaping and E-cigarettes is still underway, here we list some of the facts you should know.
+While research on vaping and E-cigarettes is ongoing, here are some facts you should know:

-- Vaping is a highly popular product of 40 million+ users across the world in 2018.
+- Vaping is a highly popular product of 40 million+ users across the world (as of 2018).
 A rapid usage increase from the 7 million in 2011.

-- E-cigs have been reported to cause a respiratory illness due to lung injury (EVALI, Yale Medicine).
+- E-cigs have been reported to cause a new and potentially fatal form of respiratory illness called EVALI (Yale Medicine).

 - Vaping has claimed sixty-eight deaths in 23 states as of February 18, 2020.